Rouvy and Zwift are designed to keep your indoor riding interesting, while enabling you to get as hard a workout as you want or need.

 The Zwift companion app can be used to find and join races and rides, and communicate with other riders via text messaging.

-Both Rouvy and Zwift enable you to organise your own races on their platforms too.
+Rouvy and Zwift also offer racing, enabling you to join or organise your own races on their platforms too.

 Rewards

-Rouvy and Zwift both let you collect rewards for your efforts on their platforms, allowing you to upgrade your avatar and buy other add-ons.
+Rouvy and Zwift both give you the opportunity to collect rewards for your efforts on their platforms, enabling you to upgrade your avatar and buy other add-ons.

 Rouvy has what it calls your Rouvy Career, which tracks your progression in the app, with a total of 80 levels.
 It also enables you to collect Coins for both outdoor and indoor riding, which you can swap for virtual and real rewards.

-Links to both Strava and Garmin Connect are supported and other app connections are promised as part of future developments, enabling you to sync your outdoor rides into Rouvy.
+Links to both Strava and Garmin Connect are supported and other app connections are promised as part of future developments, enabling you to sync your outdoor rides to Rouvy.

-These help you level up and to unlock or buy different equipment for your avatar and new parts of its worlds.
+These help you level up, and to unlock or buy different equipment for your avatar and new parts of Zwift's worlds.

 Zwift also enables you to gain a range of different PowerUps as you ride, which can be used tactically to either boost your in-game speed or outfox your opponents.